dashed-slug/wallets/readme.txt

 7. **Frontend - transactions** - The \[wallets_transactions\] shortcode displays an AJAX-powered table of past transactions affecting the accounts of your users.

 == Changelog ==

+= 2.3.1 =
+- Fix: Issue where on some systems MySQL tables were not being updated correctly, resulting in user balances appearing as 0.

 = 2.3.0 =
 - Add: Administrator panel to show all transactions in the system.